linearproblem/CryptographyAssignment/README.md

 ## Known Bug
 Auto decryption using the substitution cipher does not work when selected from the main menu.
 It has been placed at the top of the main file and requires uncommenting to function.
 For currently unknown reasons, the only input text is seen to be only "\t" or horizontal tab when going through the menu, both when retrieving text from a file and from the console.

-The output when selected from the menu will usually be as below:
+The output when selected from the menu will either finish too quickly, or hang as below:
 ```
 Please wait while loading: